datagrok-ai/public/packages/Curves/README.md

   - `outlier` - if true, renders as 'x' and gets ignored for curve fitting
   - `stdev` - when defined, renders an error bar candlestick
   - `color` - overrides the marker color defined in series `pointColor`
+  - `marker` - overrides the marker type defined in series `markerType`

 Each chart has its own parameters as well, such as: